My ALS Reversal

 The cramping issues I was having late 2011 had diminished significantly when I began drinking better with carbonated water.
 With the ozone and hyperbaric treatments, they essentially disappeared.

-Medicinal use of ozone is controversial in the US.
+Medicinal use of ozone is controversial in the US and is restricted.
 Some of the things we have done may seem radical to some, or even fanatical.
 The results we have achieved are self-evident.
 Whether radical or not, we believe they have, and continue to contribute to my success.

 In the early spring of 2012, I had found an on-line ALS support group, the ALS Forum, one of the largest such in the country.
 I found many of the postings depressing, with heart-wrenching stories, mostly from caregivers.
 I decided it was not for me.